 We offer what we hope is the widest variety of aquatic botanicals available anywhere, and we know that each one requires special consideration and some preparation before use.

 Upon introduction to your aquarium, your aquatic botanicals will begin to soften and gradually break down...yep, that's right.
 They will decompose, just as they do in nature.
-Although many can last months- some even years- aquatic botanicals should be viewed as sort of "transient" residents of your aquatic community, and will periodically need to be replaced.
+Although many can last weeks; even months- some even years- in general, aquatic botanicals should be viewed as sort of "transient" residents of your aquatic community, and will periodically need to be replaced.
 All part of the charm and mystique!